-Spina bifida is the most common kind of neural tube defect (also called NTD).
-NTDs are birth defects of the brain, spine and spinal cord.
+Spina bifida is the most common kind of neural tube defect.
+These are conditions of the brain, spine and spinal cord.

-Taking folic acid every day before and in the first few weeks of pregnancy can help reduce your risk for spina bifida and other NTDs.
+Taking folic acid every day before and in the first few weeks of pregnancy can help reduce your risk for spina bifida and other neural tube defects.

-Spina bifida can be diagnosed in a baby during pregnancy or after birth.
+Spina bifida can be diagnosed during pregnancy or after birth.

-Spina bifida can cause health problems for your baby, like fluid on the brain, being paralyzed and learning and developmental disabilities.
+Spina bifida can cause health problems for your baby, such as fluid on the brain, paralysis (not being able to move parts of the body) and learning and developmental disabilities.

 What is spina bifida?